 You can check all these and more with the help of the free tool “Google Analytics”.

 So, today I am going to help you add Google Analytics to WordPress website.

 Don’t worry it’s easy to set up, just follow the article till the end.

 How to install and add Google Analytics to WordPress?

 Google Analytics is a powerful tool that provides valuable insights into your website’s performance, visitor behaviour, and marketing effectiveness.

 Integrating it with your WordPress site allows you to track important metrics and make data-driven decisions to enhance your online presence.

-In this guide, we’ll walk you through various methods and plugins to seamlessly incorporate Google Analytics into your WordPress site.
+In this guide, I will walk you through various methods and plugins to seamlessly incorporate Google Analytics into your WordPress site.

-Let’s explore the different options to get you started with Google Analytics on WordPress.
+Let’s explore the different options to add Google Analytics to WordPress.

 1. Create an account with Google Analytics